Skip to content

 What is the Apple Device Support Exam?

-The Apple Device Support Exam (ADSE) is a certification Apple provides that aims to test the proficiency and knowledge base of an Apple IT help desk worker.
+The Apple Device Support Exam (9L0-3023) certification is a certification provided by Apple that aims to test the proficiency and knowledge base of an Apple IT help desk worker.

 After completing all the courses, the next step is to review the ADSE Exam Preparation Guide and the learning objectives.
 That list is a little overwhelming, so I've broken it into the most challenging, moderately complex, and most accessible concepts.